Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

-plays a key role.
-Thus, to show Theorem \ref{tm-0628-1} the difficulty lies in: How can one define a substitute for the integral average $f_Q$ for any given function $f$ such that: (i) the above Jensen's inequality holds under the substitute of $f_Q$; (ii) the space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$ introduced by minus constant $c$ and minus the substitute of integral averages coincides.
-To overcome this obstacle, we introduce the integral averages in dyadic Hausdorff contents $\widetilde{\ch}_\fz^{\delta}$ by the position part and negative part of any given function, and establish Jensen-type inequalities; see Lemma \ref{lm-0708-1}.
-Furthermore, we also show that the space ${\rm{BMO}}(\rn, \ch_{\fz}^{\dz})$ based on mean oscillations minus the new integral averages is equivalent to the space ${\rm{BMO}}(\rn, \ch_{\fz}^{\dz})$ defined as above; see Theorem \ref{pop-0708-1}, which serves as another major contribution of this paper.
+plays a central role.
+Thus, to show main results the difficulty lies in: How can we define a substitute for the integral average $f_Q$ on Choquet integrals with respect to Hausdorff contents such that: (i) the above Jensen's inequality holds under the substitute of $f_Q$; (ii) the space ${{{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})}$ introduced by minus constant $c$ and minus the substitute of integral averages coincides.
+To overcome this obstacle, we introduce the integral averages $f_{Q,\dz}$ as \eqref{26-1-5} in dyadic Hausdorff contents $\widetilde{\ch}_\fz^{\delta}$ involving the position part and negative part of the function $f$, and establish two Jensen-type inequalities; see Lemma \ref{lm-0708-1}.
+Furthermore, we also show that the space ${\rm{BMO}}(\rn, \ch_{\fz}^{\dz})$ based on mean oscillations minus the new integral averages is equivalent to the space ${\rm{BMO}}(\rn, \ch_{\fz}^{\dz})$ defined as above; see Proposition \ref{pop-0708-1}, which, together with the Jensen-type inequalities in Lemma \ref{lm-0708-1} and John--Nirenberg inequalities, then connects the ${\rm{BMO}}(\rn, \ch_{\fz}^{\dz})$ space with capacitary weight $\ca_{p,\dz}$.
+This serves as another contribution of this paper.

 The paper is organized as follows.
 In Section \ref{2.1}, we introduce the integral average for any given function $f$ under the Hausdorff content and then show Jensen-type inequalities related to this integral average.
-We end this section by giving the proof of Theorem \ref{pop-0708-1}.
-In Section \ref{2.2}, we first discussion the analogue of John--Nirenberg inequality for spaces ${{\rm {BLO}}}(\rn, \ch_{\fz}^{\dz})$, and then show capacitary weighted John--Nirenberg inequality for ${{\rm {BMO}}}^q_{w}(\rn, \ch_{\fz}^{\dz})$ space with $q\in (0,\fz)$ and $w\in \ca_{p,\dz}$.
-Section \ref{s3} focuses on proofs of Theorems \ref{tm-0628-1}, \ref{tm-0720-1} and \ref{them-0629-1}.
-In Section \ref{s4}, we finally prove the decomposition theorems of ${\rm BMO}(\rn,\ch_\fz^\delta)$ and ${\rm BLO}(\rn,\ch_\fz^\delta)$, i.e., Theorems \ref{cor-0721-1} and \ref{cor-0721-2}.
+We end this section by proving the equivalent of ${{\rm {BMO}}}(\rn, \ch_{\fz}^{\dz})$ defined by minus constant and by minus the integral averages.
+Section \ref{2.2} begins with asserting that the infimum in definition of ${\rm{BMO}}_w^q(\rn,\ch_{\fz}^{\dz})$ is attainable.
+Then we show the proofs of Propositions \ref{tm-0523-2} and \ref{tm-127-1}.
+Section \ref{s3} focuses on proofs of Theorems \ref{tm-0628-1} and \ref{tm-0720-1}.
+In Section \ref{s4}, we prove Theorems \ref{cor-0721-1} and \ref{cor-0721-2}.
+Finally, the proofs of Theorems \ref{them-0629-1} and \ref{them-127-2} are given in Section \ref{s5}.